pollen-robotics/reachy-2021-docs/content/SDK/first-moves/cameras/index.md

 This section assumes that you went through the [Hello World](https://pollen-robotics.github.io/reachy-2021-docs/sdk/getting-started/hello-world/) so that you know how to connect to the robot.

 Reachy 2021 has [two high quality cameras](https://www.kurokesu.com/shop/featured/CAMERA_C1_PRO) which can deliver up to 1080p at 30 fps.
-Each camera is equipped with a motorized zoom allowing to adapt the zoom level to the situation you're working on.
+Each camera is equipped with a motorized zoom allowing to adapt the zoom and focus levels to the situation you're working on.

 Each camera can be accessed separately with *reachy.left_camera* and *reachy.right_camera*.